johnsaigle/solana-float-safety/README.md

 # Floating Point Accuracy and Determinism in Solana
+> [!CAUTION]
+> WIP: Still stabilizing the results and conclusions here based on iterative testing.

 This project demonstrates how Solana achieves deterministic floating point operations while highlighting the precision limitations that still exist.